datadaveshin/CSS-exploration/README.md

 **_Fig.
 11. Putting it all together..._**

 So what you end up with is a basic parallax page done entirely in CSS.
-All in all, this was an interesting exploration of the CSS that goes into 3D transformations.
+All in all, this was an interesting exploration of the CSS that goes into 3D transformations!

 ---------------------------------